siqirua/tp/docs/DeveloperGuide.md

   Use case resumes at step 2.

+**Use case: List all**

+**MSS**

+1. User requests to list all students, student scores and graded components.
+2. ModuLight shows lists of all students, student scores and graded components.

 **Use case: Find student(s)**

 **MSS**

 1. User requests to find a student or students with the specific keywords.
-2. ModuLight shows a list of students that fulfilling the searching criteria.
+2. ModuLight shows a list of students that fulfilling the searching criteria and a list of student scores belonging to the listed students.
     Use case ends.

 **Extensions**